-Designing your space can be incredibly exciting, but also intimidating.
+Designing your space can be incredibly exciting, but also intimidating, daunting, and challengingly complex.
 It’s easy to feel overwhelmed and discouraged when the vision in your head doesn’t seem to be materializing.
-That’s why it’s important to have a clear idea of what you want and a plan for making it happen.
-You should also know what you want to spend on the project, and keep in mind that decorating your home on a budget is possible.
+That’s why it’s important to have a clear idea of what you want and a plan of action for making your vision a reality.
+You should also know what you want to spend on the entire project from start to end while keeping in mind that decorating your home on a budget is possible – all it takes is a little creativity and resourcefulness.
 Inexpensive home decor doesn’t mean low quality, it just means that you need to get creative to find affordable decorating ideas that work for your space and your budget.

 FIGURE OUT WHAT YOU WANT